 Effective and successful key performance indicators for supply chain management

 Effective KPI management starts with some key areas for both parties to understand.
-These are core principles that will guide the rest of the more detailed and statistical KPIs.
+These are core principles that will guide the rest of the more detailed and statistical supply chain KPIs.

-Using supply chain technology to aid in measurement and efficiency
+Using technology to aid in measuring supply chain metrics and efficiency

 In today’s highly competitive marketplace, it’s imperative for businesses to innovate new ways to streamline their supply chain and optimize productivity.
-With the aid of modern supply chain technology applications, you can create better visibility within your supply chain, which will enable you to have more control over your business and stay ahead of the competition.
+With the aid of modern supply chain technology applications, you can create better visibility, which will enable you to have more control over your business and stay ahead of the competition.
 Technology can help to simplify your supply chain management, which will enable your business to operate more efficiently, and give you more visibility and control over your inventory.
-It will also help to reduce your operational costs.
+It will also help to reduce your operational costs whether you use lean, agile or combine an agile and lean strategy for supply chain management success.

 RFID, AIDC, and IoT systems